Keith Jensen Sells 6,696 Shares of Fortinet, Inc. (NASDAQ:FTNT) Stock

-Fortinet, Inc. (NASDAQ:FTNT) CFO Keith Jensen sold 6,696 shares of the stock in a transaction on Tuesday, November 24th.
+Fortinet, Inc. (NASDAQ:FTNT) CFO Keith Jensen sold 6,696 shares of Fortinet stock in a transaction on Tuesday, November 24th.
 The stock was sold at an average price of $117.04, for a total value of $783,699.84.
-Following the completion of the transaction, the chief financial officer now directly owns 2,042 shares of the company’s stock, valued at approximately $238,995.68.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
+Following the sale, the chief financial officer now directly owns 2,042 shares of the company’s stock, valued at $238,995.68.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.

-Fortinet (NASDAQ:FTNT) last announced its quarterly earnings data on Thursday, October 29th.
-The software maker reported $0.88 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.78 by $0.10.
-The firm had revenue of $651.10 million during the quarter, compared to the consensus estimate of $639.62 million.
+Fortinet (NASDAQ:FTNT) last issued its quarterly earnings results on Thursday, October 29th.
+The software maker reported $0.88 EPS for the quarter, beating analysts’ consensus estimates of $0.78 by $0.10.
 Fortinet had a return on equity of 48.30% and a net margin of 18.50%.
-The business’s revenue for the quarter was up 18.9% on a year-over-year basis.
-During the same period in the prior year, the business earned $0.67 EPS.
-Research analysts forecast that Fortinet, Inc. will post 2.33 earnings per share for the current year.
+The company had revenue of $651.10 million for the quarter, compared to analyst estimates of $639.62 million.
+During the same period in the previous year, the company posted $0.67 earnings per share.
+The company’s quarterly revenue was up 18.9% compared to the same quarter last year.
+On average, analysts expect that Fortinet, Inc. will post 2.33 earnings per share for the current fiscal year.

-FTNT has been the subject of several recent analyst reports.
-Credit Suisse Group increased their price target on Fortinet from $130.00 to $135.00 and gave the stock a “neutral” rating in a research note on Friday, October 30th.
-Mizuho upped their price objective on Fortinet from $123.00 to $130.00 and gave the company a “neutral” rating in a report on Thursday, October 15th.
-The Goldman Sachs Group upgraded Fortinet from a “neutral” rating to a “buy” rating and upped their price objective for the company from $143.00 to $150.00 in a report on Tuesday, October 20th.
-UBS Group upped their price objective on Fortinet from $134.00 to $140.00 in a report on Wednesday, August 26th.
-Finally, Citigroup upped their price objective on Fortinet from $92.00 to $102.00 and gave the company a “sell” rating in a report on Monday, August 10th.
-One equities research analyst has rated the stock with a sell rating, sixteen have issued a hold rating and ten have assigned a buy rating to the company.
-The stock has an average rating of “Hold” and an average target price of $133.61.
+A number of brokerages recently commented on FTNT.
+BidaskClub cut Fortinet from a “buy” rating to a “hold” rating in a research note on Thursday, October 29th.
+Morgan Stanley lifted their price objective on Fortinet from $124.00 to $126.00 and gave the stock an “equal weight” rating in a research note on Friday, October 30th.
+Zacks Investment Research cut Fortinet from a “buy” rating to a “hold” rating and set a $133.00 price objective for the company. in a research note on Wednesday, August 12th.
+UBS Group lifted their price objective on Fortinet from $134.00 to $140.00 in a research note on Wednesday, August 26th.
+Finally, Credit Suisse Group lifted their price objective on Fortinet from $130.00 to $135.00 and gave the stock a “neutral” rating in a research note on Friday, October 30th.
+One investment analyst has rated the stock with a sell rating, sixteen have given a hold rating and ten have assigned a buy rating to the company’s stock.
+Fortinet presently has a consensus rating of “Hold” and a consensus target price of $133.61.

 Fortinet Company Profile